Page Reviewed / Updated - May 2017

 Long Term Care Insurance, sometimes called Nursing Home Insurance, is a policy that pays for some or all a senior’s long-term care costs in exchange for monthly premiums that typically range from $250-$1,000 / month.
-Depending on the policy, medical services at home, in adult day care, in assisted living and in nursing home communities can be included.
+Depending on the policy, payouts can be used to pay for services at home, in adult day care, in assisted living and in nursing home communities.

 Rather than discuss the benefits of long term care insurance, this article will focus on what persons who are interested in purchasing long term care insurance should know.

 LTC insurance is attractive because the monthly premiums are known in advance and therefore can be built into a budget.
 Plans are very flexible and can be structured to meet variety of needs.

 Plans can cover the costs of in-home care, adult day care, assisted living, skilled nursing or all of them.
 One may choose a daily or monthly care allowance.
 For example, a plan can payout $75 / day if the individual resides at home and $200 / day if they are in residential care.
 Alternatively, one may choose coverage areas, like skilled nursing but not assisted living.
 In some rare cases, a family member can even receive payments for the care they provide at home.